Dawidkubis/acsatc/team.md

 email: `kubis@math.cas.cz`

-research interests: applications of logic and set theory; universal homogeneous objects in the context of category theory.
+research interest: applications of logic and set theory; universal homogeneous objects in the context of category theory
 </div>

 <div>